Episode 216: Awake

 They got him under the covers where he slept for the next 13 hours and 13 minutes and woke up fairly refreshed.

-The government report does not mention how Peter Tripp felt about the experience nor does it get into the feelings of one Robert Souda, a 23-year-old graduate student at the medical school of the University of Oklahoma who served as a control for the study, submitting to cognitive and physical examinations all while enjoying full nights' rest and as many naps as he felt compelled to take.
+The government report does not mention how Peter Tripp felt about the experience, nor does it get into the feelings of one Robert Souda, a 23-year-old graduate student at the medical school of the University of Oklahoma who served as a control for the study, submitting to cognitive and physical examinations all while enjoying full night's rest and as many naps as he felt compelled to take.

+The report doesn't mention specifics about the experiences of the other DJs.
 One claimed to have tapped out in 190 hours in 43 minutes after a persistent headache became too much to handle.

 The other, Jacksonville's Dave Hunter, broadcasting from an auto dealership, claimed to have bested Peter Tripp's record by more than 18 hours.
+It is possible he did.

 It is likely he didn't.

-The report, which again appeared in a public journal several years later, does discuss the case of Randy Gardner, who at 17, under the supervision of three respected sleep researchers in San Diego, bested Peter Tripp's record by nearly five full days.
+who at 17, under the supervision of three respected sleep researchers in San Diego, bested Peter Tripp's record by nearly five full days.

+His 264 sleepless hours are still the record as of this recording.
 The report says that the teenager fared quite a bit better than Tripp.

-While he certainly suffered cognitive decline and experienced frequent hallucinations, the white high school senior became convinced that he was in fact a famous black longtime veteran of the National Football League.
+While he certainly suffered cognitive decline and experienced frequent hallucinations, the white high school senior became convinced that he was in fact a famous black, longtime veteran of the National Football League.

+It seems that he didn't suffer, suffer.
 This, the report says, is in significant contrast to Peter Tripp's experience.

-A difference that they suggest may have been due to Tripp's more advanced age and the additional stress he was under, what with the people watching both outside the glass and within, and other pressures he may have felt regarding his job performance during the experiment and the implications that performance might have on his life afterward.
+A difference that they suggest may have been due to Tripp's more advanced age and the additional stress he was under, what were the people watching both outside the glass and within, and other pressures he may have felt regarding his job performance during the experiment and the implications that performance might have on his life afterward.

 As for that life, the afterwords covered in the report extends less than a year beyond the experiment.

-It mentions that Tripp experienced a three-month period of mild depression that appeared to resolve, and so we are left to wonder whether those 201 hours spent awake in 1959 played any role in the dissolution of his marriage, not long after, or in the dissolution of any of his three other marriages, or in his arrest in the Payola scandal, when he illegally accepted money to play certain records, and it effectively ended a career that never took off the way he may have once dreamt, at least when he was allowed to dream.
+It mentions that Tripp experienced a three-month period of minded depression that appeared to resolve, resolve, and so we are left to wonder whether those 201 hours spent awake in 1959 played any role in the dissolution of his marriage, not long after, or in the dissolution of any of his three other marriages, or in his arrest in the Payola scandal, when he illegally accepted money to play certain records, and it effectively ended a career that never took off the way he may have once dreamt, at least when he was allowed to dream.

+He would never be Alan Freed or make his own records like the Big Bopper.
 One of the only recordings we have of Peter Tripp on the air is this one.

 And it is appropriate.

-WMGM time, 18 minutes before 8:39 degrees, according to the WMGM Thermometer, number three time.
+WMGM time, 18 minutes before 839 degrees, according to the WMGM Thermometer.
+Number three time.

 This episode of The Memory Palace was written and produced by me, Nate DeMayo, in April of 2024.
+This show gets research assistance from Eliza McGraw.

 It is a proud member of Radiotopia, a network of independently owned and operated, listener-supported podcasts from PRX, a not-for-profit public media company.

-I say the date.
+I say the date,

-This episode was written, yada yada, in April of 2024, mostly because these credits tend to stay here at the end of their specific episode.
+this episode was written, yada yada, in April of 2024, mostly because these credits tend to stay here at the end of their specific episode.
+And one could be listening.

-You could be listening right now in 2025 or 2055 for all we know.
+You could be listening right now in 2025 or 2055, for all we know.

 You can find out more about it at radiotopia.fm and any of the other Radiotopia shows.